jollygoodcode/twemoji/README.md

 ## Credits

-A huge THANK YOU to all our [contributors] (https://github.com/jollygoodcode/twemoji/graphs/contributors)! :heart:
+A huge THANK YOU to all our [contributors](https://github.com/jollygoodcode/twemoji/graphs/contributors)! :heart:

 This project is maintained by [Jolly Good Code](http://www.jollygoodcode.com).